Mary DeDecker: Work

 In Independence DeDecker met a naturalist Mark Kerr who made an exhibit of the plants and their uses by the Paiute Indians, as well as mounting and labeling many local plants.
-He taught DeDecker what some of the plants were and advised to send unknown specimens to Dr. Philip Munz at Rancho Santa Ana Botanic Garden in Claremont and to John Thomas Howell at the California Academy of Sciences in San Francisco.
+He taught DeDecker what some of the plants were.
+He advised him to send unknown specimens to Dr. Philip Munz at Rancho Santa Ana Botanic Garden in Claremont and John Thomas Howell at the California Academy of Sciences in San Francisco.
 DeDecker started sending plants to them in early 1950s.
 In 1954 DeDecker started collecting her herbarium that included over 6,000 specimens.
 She became the pre-eminent plant expert in the northern Mojave Desert and Eastern Sierra Nevada areas.

 In 1966 she published a book called Mines of the Eastern Sierra.

-After 1967 she focused on plant work and did not search any other job.
-She was hired or given contracts for many consulting jobs, largely to fulfill the requirements of California Environmental Quality Act.
+After 1967 she focused on plant work and did not search for any other job.
+She was hired or given contracts for many consulting jobs, largely to fulfill the requirements of the California Environmental Quality Act.